abravalheri/packaging.python.org/source/discussions/setup-py-deprecated.rst

 .. [#needs-build] This requires the :ref:`build` dependency.
-    It is recommended to always build and publish both the source distribution and wheel of a project, which is what ``python -m build`` does.
+    It is recommended to always build and publish both the source distribution (sdist) and wheel of a project.
+    It is also recommended to build the wheel from the sdist, as a form of testing the sdist works.
+    This is what ``python -m build`` does.
-    If necessary the ``--sdist`` and ``--wheel`` options can be used to generate only one or the other.
+    If necessary the ``--sdist`` and ``--wheel`` options can be used to generate only one or the other, however you might have to manually test the sdist.

 In order to install a setuptools based project,